 The Garmin elevate™ wrist heart rate monitor feature

-The Fenix 5 wrist watch can take reasonably accurate heart rates for the user.
+The Fenix 5 wristwatch can take reasonably accurate heart rates for the user.
 Hence, you can actively utilize this device for fitness and heartbeat tracking on a regular basis.
-It is able to pull this through via the use of optical heart rate monitors that send LED light signals through you, and then subsequently takes a measurement using a framework that measures the rate at which the light rays are bounced back.
+It is able to pull this through via the use of optical heart rate monitors.
+This sends LED light signals through you, and then subsequently takes a measurement using a framework.
+This measures the rate at which the light rays are bounced back.

 Smartphone compatibility and connectivity modules

-Using your Garmin wrist watch, you can connect the device with your smartphone via the use of software application.
-Users can conveniently do this, by using the Garmin mobile connect app, or directly from the Bluetooth of your mobile device.
+Using your Garmin wristwatch, you can connect the device with your smartphone via the use of software applications.
+Users can conveniently do this, by using the Garmin mobile connect app.
+It is also possible directly from the Bluetooth of your mobile device.
 The connections take place in a series of a few steps, The two devices should have to be within about 10 metres to connect to each other.

 Thermometer and weather indicators